ece362-purdue/proton-labs/lab3-timers/README.md

 Now, for the timers.
 On the Pico 2, we have the following ones:

-1. RISC-V Platform Timer: We used this last lab to generate a 1 Hz clock signal.
-It is a 64-bit timer whose value is accessible through `MTIME`, and is compared against `MTIMECMP` to generate an interrupt.
+1. RISC-V Platform Timer: It is a 64-bit timer whose value is accessible through `MTIME`, and is compared against `MTIMECMP` to generate an interrupt.
 By default, it uses the `tick` clock as a prescaled input to generate its own clock signal.

 2. Always-on (AON) Timer: This is a 32-bit timer that is always on regardless of power states, and is connected to the LPOSC to save power.
 Since it is always on, it is useful for generating interrupts at a very low frequency, such as once per second, to check if the Pico 2 should wake up from a low-power state.
 We'll leave this alone for now, but you can read [Section 12.10](https://datasheets.raspberrypi.com/rp2350/rp2350-datasheet.pdf#%5B%7B%22num%22%3A1194%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22XYZ%22%7D%2C115%2C250.994%2Cnull%5D) in the datasheet.